 The Purefy Basics

-Interest rates with Purefy start at 3.50% on their fixed-rate loans and go as high as 8.04%.
+Interest rates with Purefy start at 3.11% on their variable-rate loans and go as high as 8.04%.
 The fixed-rate loans start at 3.35%.
 These numbers are pretty good, and would represent a huge improvement for most borrowers.
-Like other lenders there is a .25% discount for auto payments and a .25% discount for opening a Purefy checking account.
-One warning with the Purefy loans would be that unlike most lenders, Purefy does not offer a variable-rate loan.
-However, this should only be a concern for borrowers who are seeking rock bottom interest rates and planning to pay off their debt in full within a few years.
+Like other lenders there is a .25% discount for auto payments.
+Originally, Purefy was more of an independent loan company, and now Purefy loans are issued through Citizen’s Bank or PenFed.

 Purefy also offers their services for Parent PLUS loans borrowers.
 Because not all lenders offer this option, it is a big plus.